IAmJulianAcosta/jquery.resize-image-aspect-ratio/README.md

 3. A site for the plugin
 4. Completing debug info
 5. Align the image in percentaje or pixels units
-6. Option to select "fill" or "center" the image in the container
-7. Giving a nice format to this file
+6. Giving a nice format to this file